b1i/caps/README.md

 # caps

-A smart converter to convert all types of words or letters to capital letters
+A smart converter to convert all types of words or letters to capital letters.

 ### Basic setup